 You get care from "Plan providers" and "Plan facilities."
-You will only pay copayments, deductibles, and/or coinsurance and you will not have to file a claim.
+You will only pay copayments, deductibles, and/or coinsurance and you will not have to file a claim as long as you receive care from a network provider.

-· Plan providers
+Plan providers

 Plan providers are physicians and other health care professionals in our service area that we contract with to provide covered services to our members.
 We credential Plan providers according to national standards.